centreon/centreon-documentation/cloud/getting-started/platform.md

 2. Wait while your [central server](architecture.md) is being built.
 3. Invite users into your organization.
 They will be able to log in to your Cloud platform.
 4. [Install your pollers](../installation/deploy-poller.md) (following the [prerequisites](../installation/prerequisites.md)).
 They will monitor your resources.
-5. Install the [Monitoring Connectors](../monitoring/pluginpacks.md) you will need to monitor your resources.
+5. On your pollers, install the [Monitoring Connectors](../monitoring/pluginpacks.md) you will need to monitor your resources.